threefoldfoundation/info_sdk/src/2_gettingstarted/gettingstarted.md

 - [3sdk_install](3sdk_install.md)
 - [3sdk_use](3sdk_use.md)

-### Get yourself some ThreeFold tokens to get started.
+## Get yourself some ThreeFold tokens to get started

-- Last you will need TFT tokens in your 3bot.connect app.
+- Last you will need TFT tokens in your **3bot.connect** app.

-There are two type of token available (2020 H1):  FreeTFT's and TFT's.
-The FreeTFT's are meant for developers and interested parties to testdrive the TF grid.
+There are three type of token available (2020 H1): [FreeTFT](https://github.com/threefoldfoundation/tft-stellar/#freetft)'s,  [TFT](https://github.com/threefoldfoundation/tft-stellar/#tft)'s and [TFTA](https://github.com/threefoldfoundation/tft-stellar/#tfta)'s.

+The FreeTFT's is a special token that has been created to allow developers and interested parties to play with the grid for free using free capacity by certain farmers.

+Each user is eligible to get 1000 FreeTFT.
+To claim yours, head to [https://getfreetft.testnet.threefold.io](https://getfreetft.testnet.threefold.io).

+To get yourself TFT, multiple options are possible, head to the [Tokens](tokens.md) section to know more.